microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/06-PuttingItTogether.md

 *Scenario guidance*:
-* Start by selecting the Azure SQL deployment option, service tier and configuration that creates the highest availablity.
+* Start by selecting the Azure SQL deployment option, service tier and configuration that creates the highest availability.
 * Consider geo-redundancy.
 * What role does co-location play in your solution?
 * Determine a security strategy for meeting the data sensitivity requirements.